RahanBenabid/nodejs-design-learning/Notes.md

 - we can import CommonJS modules from ESM, but this is limited to default exports

 # Chapter 3
-Let’s define asynchronous programming, before starting, when talking about synchrouns code, we know each line of that code is blocking, which means it cannot execute the next line/command until the current one is completed… meanwhile, asynchronous code is *launched and executed in the background*, until it is resolved or rejected, examples could be things such as reading from a file or berforming a network request, or maybe performing a database query… things that would require a little bit of time, but we need to get notified when it has executed and completed.
+Let’s define asynchronous programming, before starting, when talking about synchrouns code, we know each line of that code is blocking, which means it cannot execute the next line/command until the current one is completed… meanwhile, asynchronous code is *launched and executed in the background*, until it is resolved or rejected, examples could be things such as reading from a file or performing a network request, or maybe performing a database query… things that would require a little bit of time, but we need to get notified when it has executed and completed.
 The most basic way to implement that is using **callbacks**, since without these, **we would not have promises, or `async` `await`**, which are a more elegant way of dealing with asynchronous operations.

 ## Callbacks
 A callback is a function invoked to propagate the result of an operation… They replace the role of the `return` inscruction, which always executes synchronously, another good construct for implementing callbacks are closures, more info [here](nodejsdp.link/mdn-closures)…